inko-lang/website/source/manual/inko-compared-to-other-languages.html.md

 may result in higher application throughput, it can also easily lead to an actor exhausting memory.

-Pony's advice for dealing with this appears to come down to "Just don't it".
+Pony's advice for dealing with this appears to come down to "Just don't do it".
 For example, from the [Garbage collection guide](https://tutorial.ponylang.org/gotchas/garbage-collection.html):